comet3456998765/YmirAdmin/README.md

 ### Script or certain commands doesn't execute?
 > This could be due to an error in the source, it will be fixed as soon as possible.
 Note that raw files will take 5 minutes to update due to Github stuff.

-> The workspace file dedicated to this is outdated, go to YourExecutorFolder/workspace, look for a file named YmirAdminSettings.pl, and delete that file.
+> The workspace file dedicated to this is outdated, go to `YourExecutorFolder/workspace`, look for a file named `YmirAdminSettings.pl`, and delete that file.
 Reload the script again to see if it works.
 Note that deleting this file will revert to default settings and remove your whitelist, etc.

 ## Credits